What is Reading 360?

 - Educator and Leader Preparation Innovations – Support for educator and leader preparation providers in developing new courses and content.

-- CORE supports – Provide district leaders with support for implementation and establishment of systems across 8 CORE regions.
+- CORE supports – Provide district leaders with support for the implementation and establishment of systems across 8 CORE regions.

 - Assessment of Literacy – Connect teachers, leaders, and parents to resources, tools, and data using early grade literacy screener and information system.